Jay-Shah10/Log-Analysis/README.md

 ```
 python news.py
 ```
 You will be prompted with four options.
-1-3 will allow you to execute individual quries - 4- will execute all three quries.
+Options 1-3 will allow you to execute individual query.
+Option 4- will execute all three quries.
 Keep in mind that theses results take a little time to display.